 Presumptions are guidelines that are meant to be applied, but with some flexibility.
 Presumptions indicate that the City is open to design features that are equal to, or better than, that stated—so long as the purpose is satisfied.
 A submitted plan is incomplete and will be rejected if it does not demonstrate that the presumptive elements have been in some way incorporated or overcome.
 Presumptions are listed with an (P) after the standard.

-A presumption that may be unsuitable for a given project may be waived if an applicant can demonstrate to the planning director that there is a good reason why the presumption is inappropriate.
+A presumption that may be unsuitable for a given project may be waived if an applicant can demonstrate to the planning and economic development services director that there is a good reason why the presumption is inappropriate.
 The director may approve an alternative that achieves the intent of the presumption.
 At the discretion of the applicant, a request to deviate from a presumption may be referred to the design review board pursuant to the procedures set forth in chapter 17G.030 SMC.
 In rare cases involving projects of unusual complexity and/or situations where it is not clear to the director whether or not the proposal satisfies the intent of the design standards and the comprehensive plan, the director, may also refer the project application to the design review board.

 Note: Increases in the cost of development generally will not be an acceptable reason to waive a guideline or determine that a guideline is inappropriate.